Nitrohedge21/TF2-TEXT-RPG/README.md

 Regen system
 - Counter to count the movement being done which then adds on HP bit by bit.
 - Don't forget to make a class diagram and also a rules document.

+28.03.2022
+Stuff
+- Gonna work more on overloaded contructors.
+- Fixed getters and setters.
+- Some minor adjustments in main.